By David Joel Miller.

 The expression “co-occurring disorders are an expectation, not an exception” was born.

 Things have begun to get better for the client who has both of these problems.
 But there are still clinicians who work in one area and are uncomfortable with clients who have the other problem also.
-Programs still see themselves as providing service either to substance abusers or to the mental ill but not both.
+Programs still see themselves as providing service either to substance abusers or to the mentally ill but not both.

 Behavioral Health programs.